Are you thinking of becoming a property investor?

 But all these facts and figures can’t replace the anecdotal data you’ll gain from speaking to "real" property advisors with experience in the area.

-They should understand the growth drivers in the are that will lead to long term capital growth
+They should understand the growth drivers in the area that will lead to long-term capital growth

-It's also important to understand demographics - who likely purchasers and tenants are that help drives the local market.
+It's also important to understand demographics - who likely purchasers and tenants are that help drive the local market.

 For example, is it a popular area with families, or are professional commuters the norm?